42+ Years of Serving Injured Workers in Pennsylvania

 According to the National Institute for Occupational Safety and Health (NIOSH), healthcare is one of the fastest-growing sectors of the U.S. economy.
 It is also an industry with one of the highest rates of work-related injuries and illnesses, as reported by the Occupational Safety and Health Administration (OSHA).

-Healthcare workers including doctors, nurses, medical assistants, nursing home workers, physical therapists and paramedics all face many on-the-job hazards.
+Healthcare workers including doctors, nurses, medical assistants, nursing home workers, physical therapists, and paramedics all face many on-the-job hazards.
 These hazards may cause a wide range of injuries and illnesses, from musculoskeletal injuries to contraction of bloodborne diseases.
-At Larry Pitt & Associates, P.C., our Philadelphia workers’ compensation lawyers help healthcare workers recover compensation for all types of workplace injuries and illnesses.
+At Larry Pitt & Associates, P.C., our dedicated workers’ compensation lawyers help healthcare workers recover compensation for all types of workplace injuries and illnesses.

 Common Injuries Suffered by Healthcare Workers